Ethernal-Tech/blade-contracts-apex-bridge/docs/blade/staking/StakeManager.md

 function totalSupplyAt(uint256 epochNumber) external view returns (uint256)
 ```

-returns the total supply for a given epoch
+Returns the total token supply at the end of a given epoch.